1vertical/1vertical.github.io/README.md

-# Welcome to my piece of the internet.
+## Welcome to my piece of the internet.

-This is my (ongoing) demonstration of my abilities with web technologies and talents.
+This is my *ongoing* demonstration of my abilities with web technologies and talents.
 I'm currently a student at the University of the Free State (UFS) at the heart of South-Africa.
 I have a passion for anything technology related and an artist by soul.
 Feel free to have a look at projects.

-# Web technologies used:
+### Web technology skills:

-• HTML
+- HTML
-• Bootstrap
+- Bootstrap
-• CSS
+- CSS
-• JS (soon)
+- JS (soon)
-• ASP.Net Core MVC 3 (soon)
+- ASP.Net Core MVC 3 (soon)

-# Media related:
+### Media related skills:
-• Photoshop
+- Photoshop
-• Illustrator
+- Illustrator
+- InDesign
-• 3ds Max
+- 3ds Max
-• ZBrush
+- ZBrush